acotterson/HumanAssetTracker/README.md

 ## Description

-This application will allow the user to build out their work team and have a visual representation with links and information via HTML.
+This application will allow the user to manage and track their company structure where it involves employees.

 ## Table of Contents